aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 > Note: The port number 4000 is exposed in the [Dockerfile](https://github.com/softcover/softcover-docker/blob/master/Dockerfile).

-Unlike the other docker commands so far, this docker command used the detached `-d` option to run the container in the background.
-The container will continue running in the background as long as there are no failures during the build process, and the web server continues to run.
+Unlike the other docker commands so far, this docker command uses the detached `-d` option to run the container in the background.

+The container will continue running in the background as long as the web server continues to run and there were no failures during the build process.

-As we change the markdown content of the local `chapters` directory, the changes are reflected back to the `/book/chapters` directory of the running container.
+As we change the markdown content of our local `chapters` directory, the changes are reflected back to the `/book/chapters` directory of the running container.

-This change is detected in the container (via an installed monitoring process within the container) which causes the `sc build:html` command to re-run and regenerate updated html files.
+Any changes to the `/book/chapters` directory in the container are detected (via an installed monitoring process within the container), which causes the `sc build:html` command to re-run and regenerate updated html files.

 The web server is then reloaded, allowing us to instantly preview the output of our changes in our local web browser.

 Of course we can always manually run the `sc build:html` command to force a regeneration of the html content at anytime.

-> Tip: since running the `sc server` command also builds the html files, you don't need to run the `sc build:html` command before running `sc server` for the first time.
+> Tip: since running the `sc server` command also builds the html files, we don't need to run the `sc build:html` command before running `sc server` for the first time.

 ## Resolving issues with the softcover server